USS C-4: Design

 For surface running, they were powered by two 240 bhp Craig gasoline engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 115 hp electric motor.
 They could reach 11 kn on the surface and 9 kn underwater.
 On the surface, the boats had a range of 776 nmi at 8.13 kn and 24 nmi at 8 kn submerged.

-The boats were armed with two 18 inch (450 mm) torpedo tubes in the bow.
+The boats were armed with two 18-inch (450 mm) torpedo tubes in the bow.
 They carried two reloads, for a total of four torpedoes.

-Construction and career
+Construction

+Bonita was laid down by Fore River Shipbuilding Company, in Quincy, Massachusetts, under a subcontract from Electric Boat Company.
+She was launched on 17 June 1909, sponsored by Mrs. J. C. Townsend, and commissioned on 23 November 1909.